Tahir-Alakbarli/aws-secure-private-database/README.md

 - Define the infrastructure using Terraform or AWS CloudFormation
 - Add automated deployment and cleanup

-These improvements were excluded from the first version to keep the project focused on private networking and Security Group-controlled database access.
+I excluded these improvements from the first version to keep the project focused on private networking and Security Group-controlled database access.

-## CV Summary

-**Secure Private Database** — Configured a MySQL database on Amazon RDS across private VPC subnets, restricted database access to an authorized EC2 Security Group, and verified connectivity using a Python inventory demonstration.